loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 In this guide, we are going to modify request handling in our application to print a line in the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format) for each request handled.

-Start by writing an acceptance test.
+Start by writing an acceptance test, as described in [Test sequence customizations](./Testing-your-application.html#test-sequence-customizations) from [Testing your application](./Testing-your-application.html).
 Create a new test file (e.g. `sequence.acceptance.ts`) and add the following test:

 ```ts
 describe('Sequence (acceptance)', () => {